Banxiaa/Mobile-Computing/HW/HW1.md

 A3:Yes, I want to explore cross-platform development.

 ### Q4:Include a brief explanation for your selections
-A4:I am not sure what mobile app I want to develop.
+A4:I am not sure what I want to develop.
 If I tried to build a common app, I will choose Java, as I am learing it and I think Java + Node.js is a perfect choice for cross-platform development.
 But if I choose to build a mobile game, I will choose C# and Unity3D.